How to Open a Convenience Store

 To know what products you should offer, first understand who your neighbors are.
 Knowing how people spend their money will help you decide how you'll want to stock your shelves.
 The United States Census Bureau's American Fact Finder will help you understand the market you serve.
 Upscale shoppers will demand a different cross section of brands than working class folks, while there will be certain items and offerings from national brands that both will be expecting to find.
 When it comes to stocking your shelves with a core inventory, start with a directory of convenience store distributors.
 That resource will put you in touch with vendors who sell everything from cigarettes to deli meats.

-Building a Convenience Store Food and Beverage Program
+Building a Convenience Store Food & Beverage Program

 Packaged foods and commodity items will get many customers into your store for what they're looking for.
 And, while they're certainly staples of the C-Store scene and should never be neglected, packaged foods are not the only edibles that you should stock.
 More and more time-strapped people are heading to the convenience store for fresh meals - ones that are better tasting and perceived to be healthier.
 There are a few ways that you can incorporate fresh foods into your store's offerings.